|Learn how to build mentoring relationships with youth.|

 The fact is, despite everyone's best efforts, not all relationships work out.
 You and your protégé may experience insurmountable cultural differences, communication problems, or a lack of common interests, or you may simply not get along.
 You may also find that your protégé has problems that cannot be addressed in the context of a mentoring program.

 We encourage you to do your best to work things out between you and your protégé, if possible.
-Your protégé will see that there is at least one adult who is willing to "go the distance" for him or her, and may at the same time learn valuable lessons about determination and persistence.
+Your protégé will see that there is at least one adult who is willing to "go the distance" for them, and may at the same time learn valuable lessons about determination and persistence.
 But you should also be aware of your own limitations.
-If the strained relationship between you and your protégé has become a barrier to your protégé reaching his or her goals, or if your protégé has serious problems that are beyond your ability to help, it's time to end the relationship.
+If the strained relationship between you and your protégé has become a barrier to your protégé reaching their goals, or if your protégé has serious problems that are beyond your ability to help, it's time to end the relationship.
 Be sure to notify program staff so your protégé may be reassigned to a new mentor.
-Also, if you suspect your protégé is experiencing an abusive home environment, a substance abuse problem, or a mental illness, notify program staff as soon as possible, so your protégé can be referred to the appropriate agency for help.
+Also, if you suspect your protégé is experiencing an abusive home environment, a substance use problem, or a mental illness, notify program staff as soon as possible, so your protégé can be referred to the appropriate agency for help.

 Building your relationship with your protégé is a difficult but extremely rewarding enterprise.
 Progress may be slow, and you and your protégé may get frustrated.
 Hang in there!
 With some time, patience, and work you will make a real difference in your protégé's life.
 And don't forget to celebrate your successes!